JonJagger/cyber-dojo/readme.txt

    simpler the environment the more players will need to collaborate with each other.
 Remember the aim of a CyberDojo is not to ship something, it is to practice collaborative development.
-o) I'd like to thank Olve Maudal for his encouragement.
+o) Olve Maudal has been enthusiastic about CyberDojo from the very early days.
+   Olve - I really appreciate all your encouragement.